What is the Fraternity of Our Lady of Montligeon about?

 Fr.
 Buguet wanted his Opus of Prayer for the Departed to be the “Oeuvre of the poor“.
 At the time the offering for enrolling someone was renewable.
 Its amount allowed everyone, even the most humble of people, to become “associates” of the Work.
 Nowadays, enrolment is final.
 No fixed contribution but an open offering, paid once and for all.

 However, when offering a daily and perpetual Mass, the suggested contribution is equivalent to that of two masses in your diocese.
 For example, at the Shrine it amounts to our diocese of Seez (France) offering, i.e. of 36€ (2 x 18€).

 When enrolling someone in the Montligeon Fraternity, you demonstrate personal charity towards them; furthermore, your offering enables the shrine of Montligeon to pursue its mission and fulfill its vocation.

-How does it differ from any other Mass offering?
+What difference with any other Mass offering?

-Enrolment in the Fraternity is permanent and does not need to be repeated.
+Enrollment in the Fraternity is permanent and does not need to be repeated.
 Neverthelss, such a deed does not exclude other acts that will make manifest our faith in the communion of Saints.
 Offering Masses to the very same intent is always feasible, and can be completed at the shrine, at your parish, or wherever Holy Eucharist is celebrated.
 In any case, such recommendation is significant and in doing so, benefactors ought to unite, in spirit or in person, with the intended Eucharistic celebration.